algolia/algolia-coding-contest/README.md

 - A smartphone of your choice between an iPhone 12 64 Go / a Samsung S21 128Go / an OPPO Find X3 Neo 256 Go
 - Or an $800 Amazon giftcard.

 On top of that, each participant is entitled to a 1-month coupon to use Algolia for free.
+Please send us an email to codingcontest[at]algolia.com with “Coupon request” in the subject line.

 # Project requirements